kostasvos37/PREP2025/README.md

-Code for Thesis Preparation Project at DIKU:
+Code for Thesis at DIKU

-Data-driven mode decomposition techniques for neuroimaging data